Commonly Used Brand Name(s)Suprax

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Store the oral liquid either at room temperature or in the refrigerator.
 Throw away any unused medicine after 14 days.
+Keep it tightly closed.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: